Permanent Residence with the Right to Work

-There is a condition whereby if the Certificate holder sells the property that was listed in his/her application for PR, then they must purchase alternative property within 180 days and inform the Board with the details of the property, within 30 days of the transaction.
-An unsuccessful applicant will be entitled to a final 90 day residency permission/work permit following which they will have to leave the Islands.
-After 12 months of non-residence they will once again become eligible to seek and obtain further work permits.
+All persons who reach eight years of legal ordinary residence in the Cayman Islands are eligible to apply for Permanent Residence.
+Applicants are assessed under a points system which seeks to be as objective and transparent as possible, and those achieving 110 points or more are assured of a grant.
+If you are successful in gaining a Certificate, then you must annually submit a declaration in respect of your job, investments and other factors including the status of your dependants.
+There is a condition whereby if the Certificate holder sells the property that was listed in his/her application for PR, then they must purchase an alternative property within 180 days and inform the Board with the details of the property, within 30 days of the transaction.
+An unsuccessful applicant will be given 90 days to leave the Islands.
 An application for Permanent Residence with the Right to Work can be quite onerous and those individuals who prepare over the years leading up to it are more likely to find their application successful.

-1) Your Occupation: 15 points are currently available for each and every occupation, with (at least theoretically) another 15 bonus points available in relation to occupations which have been determined by the CI Government to be “Priority” in nature.
+1) Your Occupation; including whether it is “Priority” in nature: 15 points are presently available for each and every occupation, with (at least theoretically) another 15 bonus points available in relation to occupations which have been determined by the CI Government to be “Priority” in nature.
 No list of “Priority” occupations has been published as at time of writing.

-3) Local Investments: Investment in Cayman Islands Real Estate and/or in a locally licensed company has the potential to generate up to 30 points.
-The total amount paid towards such an investment(s) (including the full amount of mortgage payments where applicable and stamp duty paid) is assessed relative to an applicant’s income over the prior five years.
+3) Local Investments: Investment in Cayman Islands real estate and/or in a locally licensed company has the potential to generate up to 30 points.
+The total amount paid towards such investment(s) (including the full amount of any mortgage payments, the cost of renovations, where applicable and stamp duty paid) is assessed relative to an applicant’s income over the prior five years.
 This is subject to a minimum threshold of CI$50,000.
-Investments of in excess of CI$500,000 are guaranteed maximum points.
+Investments in excess of CI$500,000 are guaranteed maximum points.

 4) Financial Stability: Evidence of savings held in local bank accounts (again relative to income) generates points.
 The maximum 15 points available will be awarded to any applicant who can demonstrate that they have (and have maintained) in excess of 5% of their last 12 months income in a local bank account.
-Further, additional points are based on annual salary and income.
+Further additional points are based on annual salary and income.
 By way of example, a person earning CI$55,000 each year will (generally) be awarded seven points.
+However, in calculating the points available for a given salary a deduction is made from the salary in respect of dependant children.
 Of vital importance is your ability to provide for the healthcare and educational needs of your family.

 5) Community Involvement/Integration into the Caymanian Community: Up to 20 points are available.
 By way of example (provided more than 35 hours are spent over a year in relation to relevant participation) two points will be awarded for each year an applicant has been engaged in relation to the rehabilitation of offenders, whilst participation in a local service club will generate 1.5 points for each year.
 Other points can be gained through charitable donations.
 It is the opinion of the Editor that working with children and vulnerable adults may grant more points to your contribution to the community.
-Outstanding initiatives that you can get involved with include the Aim Higher Initiative (Tel: (345) 328 0300) or the Community Outreach Programme (Tel: (345) 925 2012) which both aim to help local students.
-Another option is the literacy programme LIFE which aims to match individuals with a child for reading support in a government school near their workplace once a week.
+Outstanding initiatives that you can get involved with include the Aim Higher Initiative (Tel: (345) 328 0300), the Community Outreach Programme (Tel: (345) 925 2012) or the Jubilate After School Programme (Email: firstname.lastname@example.org or call (345) 937 0332) which all aim to help local students.
+Another option is the literacy programme LIFE, which aims to match individuals with a child for reading support in a government school near their workplace once a week.
 Email: email@example.com for an application form or further information.

 8) Demographics and Cultural Diversity: Points are awarded based on an applicant’s country of origin, provided their nationality is below 10% of the number of work permits in force.
-At present, Jamaicans and Filipinos (at approximately 42% and 13% respectively) are ineligible for points: citizens of those countries already comprise 41% and 13% of work permits in force in the Cayman Islands.
+At present, Jamaicans and Filipinos are ineligible for points: citizens of those countries already comprise 42% and 13% of work permits in force in the Cayman Islands.
 UK nationals presently comprise approximately 8% and, together with Americans (at approximately 5%) can expect 5 points.
 Citizens of all other countries can presently expect 10 points.